USCGC Buttonwood: Post-war service

-Honolulu, Hawaii was Buttonwood's homeport after the war.
+Honolulu, Hawaii, was Buttonwood's homeport after the war.
 She maintained aids to navigation in Hawaiian waters but also ranged widely in the central and western Pacific on similar duties.
 In 1953, for instance, Buttonwood took a two-month cruise to maintain buoys in Samoa, and Kanton, Jarvis, Enderbury, Baker, and Howland Islands.
 The ship also brought supplies to remote LORAN stations throughout the Pacific, such as the one at French Frigate Shoals.

 Buttonwood was also responsible for search and rescue activities.
 She towed a number of disabled vessels back to port including Sea Dragon in June 1951 and Yellow Fin in 1952.
 Most of her tows were broken down fishing boats, but in 1971 she brought the yacht Graybeard safely to port after she lost her rudder during that year's Transpac Race.
 In September 1956 Buttonwood rescued 16 crewmen of a Navy Lockheed Super Constellation that had ditched about 100 miles short of Guam.
 In 1970 she rescued the 18-man crew of a Japanese ship that had gone aground on Laysan Island.

 Buttonwood was called on to support other Coast Guard missions.
 She enforced fishing regulations several times in Hawaiian water with both Japanese and Russian violators.
-The King of Tonga was given passage home by Buttonwood after a regional conference in 1976.
 In February 1981 Buttonwood sailed from Hawaii for the last time.
-She was transferred to Galveston, Texas where she replaced the USCGC Blackthorn, which was sunk in a collision with an oil tanker the previous year.
+She was transferred to Galveston, Texas, where she replaced the USCGC Blackthorn, which was sunk in a collision with an oil tanker the previous year.